Norodom Ekcharin

-Prince Norodom Ekcharin (born 1969) is the second son of Prince Norodom Yuvaneath and the grandchild of the late King of Cambodia, Norodom Sihanouk.
+Prince Norodom Ekcharin (នរោត្តម វជ្ជរិន្រ្ទ, born 1969 - 1976?) is the second son of Prince Norodom Yuvaneath and the grandchild of the late King of Cambodia, Norodom Sihanouk.
 It is believed that Prince Norodom Ekcharin died as a child during a massacre by the Khmer Rouge in 1976.
 He is known for having an imposter who, at one point, was accepted into the royal family.

 Life and family separation

 Norodom Ekcharin was born in 1969 to parents Prince Norodom Yuvaneath and his wife Tea Kim Yin in Phnom Penh.
 Following the 1970 coup by General Lon Nol that ended the monarchy, Yuveneath and his wife were not permitted to re-enter the country as they had been visiting Singapore, leaving Ekcharin behind in Cambodia.
 Yuvaneath and his family fled to Beijing, where they lived until 1975.
 In 1975, he and the family immigrated to Hong Kong, and in 1980, to the United States.

 When the Khmer Rouge took Phnom Penh in 1976, Ekcharin was presumed to have been killed, though his body, like that of thousands of Cambodians, was not found.